benbu/clip-forge/docs/clipforge_remaining_features_tasklist.md

 - [x] Enable overlay layers for PiP clips with transform handles (position, scale) that feed into export compositing.
 - [ ] Render audio waveforms for timeline clips using precomputed peak data and allow per-clip gain adjustments.
 - [x] Add track-level controls: lock, mute/solo, visibility toggles, and adjustable track heights.
-- [ ] Implement ripple editing and intelligent gap handling when clips are trimmed or removed.
+- [x] Implement ripple editing and intelligent gap handling when clips are trimmed or removed.
+  - Timeline trims now close gaps automatically and reflow downstream clips in the affected track.
+  - Removing clips performs a ripple-collapse so subsequent clips advance without leaving dead air.
 - [ ] Improve timeline zooming with mousewheel + modifier shortcuts and a minimap for quick navigation.

 ## 4. Export & Delivery Improvements